Kristina01111000/Drws_site/README.md

 		- put in categories instead, unlist the ones from other sources, put them in unlisted category
 		- all posts should have comments turned off -> for now
-			- comments need to be removed manually if they are turned off after comments have been added -using pixlr for basic photo edits
+			- comments need to be removed manually if they are turned off after comments have been added
+	- using pixlr for basic photo edits
 	- used photo editor for flavenoids picture, font = fresh
 	- for admin email change "Settings"=>"General"=>"E-Mail Address". set to mine now, hopefully he fixes the other sites email address thing
 	- nothing on site can be hidden from administrators